-A constraint is essentially a limit on the data that may be stored in a table to ensure integrity and security.
+A constraint is essentially a limit on the type of data that may go into a table to ensure integrity and security.
 Essentially, a set of rules that the data in the tables must follow.
-For example, the NOT NULL constraint requires a field to always have a value, which implies you can’t add a new row without adding anything to this field.
+For example, the NOT NULL constraint requires a field to always have a value, which implies you can't add a new row without adding anything to this field.

 49. What is data integrity?

 Data integrity is the preservation of data over its entire lifecycle, as well as the assurance of its accuracy and consistency.
 It is an important part of the design, implementation, and use of any system that stores, processes, or retrieves data.
 This entails setting various limitations on databases to ensure that no data is introduced that would compromise the data's consistency.